rebelsky/csc322-jekyll/_dev/_handouts/academic-honesty.md

 to avoid *all* discussion about the exam, not just questions about the material on the exam.
 You certainly can't ask someone how to do a problem.
 But you can't ask about other things, either.
-For example, you may not even ask a tutor or mentor how to use the programming language for the exam.
+For example, unless I grant explicit permission, you may not even ask a tutor or mentor how to use the programming language for the exam.
 Similarly, you may not ask a colleague how much they've done on the exam or whether they've finished a problem (and you can't brag about finishing a problem either).
 At times, I may give you permission to talk to the course mentor about an exam, but please make sure that you have explicit permission.

 *In-class quizzes and examinations* are also always individual work.
 You may not talk during class or discuss the exam with anyone in